poizan42/codesnippet-20/codesnippet/readme.txt

 Code Snippet is WordPress plugin for displaying code with highlighting in blog posts using the GeSHi engine.

 == Description ==
 Code Snippet was created by Roman Roan and originally hosted at http://blog.enargi.com.
 It is powered by the GeSHi engine and is quite possibly the best syntax highlighting engine for Wordpress.
-A large number of languages are supported and it can bee easily extended.
+A large number of languages are supported and it can be easily extended.
 Since his blog is no longer functioning, I'm attempting to keep his wonderful contribution available.

 Version history:

-2.0 Tested with Wordpress 2.0
+ * 2.0 Tested with Wordpress 2.0
-1.5 various improvements
+ * 1.5 various improvements
-1.4 Fixed: Plugin Options panel is not displayed (Options>Code Highlighting) 1.3 Fixed: RSS feeds got broken with code snippets
+ * 1.4 Fixed: Plugin Options panel is not displayed (Options>Code Highlighting)
+ * 1.3 Fixed: RSS feeds got broken with code snippets
-1.2 Fixed: invalid css stylesheet link when WordPress is not installed in site root 1.1 Fixed plugin produce errors under PHP 4
+ * 1.2 Fixed: invalid css stylesheet link when WordPress is not installed in site root
+ * 1.1 Fixed plugin produce errors under PHP 4
-1.0 Initial release
+ * 1.0 Initial release

 == Installation ==
 1. Copy archive to wp-content/plugins directory